Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 So again, who are these people “who know their God” and “shall be strong”?
-Well, it could surprise us to see that some of these may not even be Christians, or at least, not known officially as Christians; they would be similar to the non-Jewish “Gentiles” about whom the apostle Paul noted, “show the work of the law written in their hearts, their conscience also bearing witness.”
-(Romans 2:15) He was saying there that many of the Gentiles had just as much right to be considered God’s people as did the Jews, many of whom were a little too sure of themselves in those days that they were the one and only chosen people of God.
+Well, it may surprise us to see that some of these will not be known officially as Christians; they would be similar to the non-Jewish “Gentiles” about whom the apostle Paul noted, “show the work of the law written in their hearts, their conscience also bearing witness.”
+(Romans 2:15) He was saying there that many of the Gentiles had just as much right to be considered God’s people as did the Jews, many of whom were over-confident in those days that they had some kind of superior standing with God.

-Well, it is not wise perhaps to speculate too much on these matters, but it may help to keep an open mind and to understand that God’s way of looking at people or situations is usually very different to ours.
+Well, it is not wise perhaps to speculate too much on these matters, but it may help to keep an open mind and to understand that God’s way of looking at people or situations is often different to ours.
 (See “Capsule 11“ on this subject.)
 Paul also stated that in the End Time, when “the man of sin is revealed, the son of perdition”, he will “oppose and exalt himself above all that is called God or that is worshiped.”
-That seems to include other religions besides Christianity will suffer persecution.
-So it is quite conceivable that genuine seekers from other religions, or with no religion, will stand up for their faith in God at this precarious time in history.
-They may not “know their God” as well as many Christians do, who have had the opportunity to enter into a very personal communion with God through Christ, but chances are many of them may have more conviction to stand up for their faith and for righteousness than do many Christians.
+That prophetic message seems to imply that other religions besides Christianity will also suffer persecution.